curlybracketshq/giovanni.curlybrackets.it/_posts/2012-05-17-ascii-art-api-birdie-at-euruko-golf.markdown

 which uses the `artii` gem to create ASCII art.

 A drawback of this solution is that you should have the `artii` gem installed on your system to run it without errors.
-A workaround solution is to call a web service which uses a sort of `artii` gem to generate ASCII art from a string.
+A workaround is to call a web service that can generate ASCII art from a string.

 This solution is now available thanks to [ASCII art API][ascii_art_api].